-Folks, here’s what I though/hoped Next Job at Home would be…
+Folks, here’s what I originally thought/hoped Next Job at Home would be:

 Then I could apply to one or more of them, get approved to become an employee and start earning.
 This is what I had hoped would happen and I want to know from you, if you though the same thing.